sdaeneki/TravelTime_Hospitals/README.md

 - Generates the hospital–centroid matrix used for travel time calculation.
 - Computes travel times between statistical sectors and hospitals based on the hospital-centroid matrix.
 For the calculation you need an API-key (cf. 'hereR'-package)

-> Preprocessed outputs are saved in the `/b.
-Preprocessed` folder, and the calculated travel times are in `/b.
-Preprocessed/Batches`.
+> Preprocessed outputs are saved in the `/Preprocessed` folder, and the calculated travel times are in `/Preprocessed/Batches`.

 **`2.
 Visualization.qmd`**
 - Reproduces all figures used in the publication.